VuHuy-cse-9/prompt-gruardrail-ml-system/README.md

 ssh huyvu2001@35.247.183.230
 ```

-## 4. Deploying your service on your cluster
+## 4. Deploying service on GKE cluster

 **Overview**: In this step, we use Helm to deploy our app in our cluster.
 These app would be setup on three distinct namespaces: 1. api app would deploy on model-serving namespace, 2.
 Otel Collector, Jaeger, Prometheus, Grafana, and Node exporter would deploy on monitoring namespace, 3.
 An ingress controller, so we can access our app by domain.